BirgitRijvers/NanoCLUST-tutorial/Tutorial.md

 First, we need to create a directory where Miniconda will be installed.
 It's recommended to locate or create a folder within your home directory for programs.
 If such a folder doesn't exist, you can create it using this command:

+**Tip:** Simply copy the command provided below and paste it into the terminal using your right mouse button.
+Note that 'CTRL + C/V' does not function within the terminal interface!

 ```bash
 mkdir ~/programs
 ```